MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Who is always willing to help other people out?
 * Who has their own good skills and disciplines?

+The willingines of someone to be a mentor is important, but not the only qualifying requirement.
+Mentors should be endorsed by the leadership of the organization.
+Remember, the graduate is largely going to learn and mimic the behaviors of the mentors.

+Mentors should also be able to dedicate sufficient time to a graduate, which would mean several hours a week of dedicated time.

 #### Attributes of the mentors team

 The mentors team should be in a place where it can provide a supporting environment for mentorship.